dryadd44651/Digit-Recognizer/README.md

 # Digit-Recognizer

-- Clean the data with Panda
+- ETL the data with Panda
 -	Implemented CNN(Keras) for classification of handwritten images
 - Implemented Data Augmentation by shift and rotation
 - Designed Learning Rate Rule for optimization